James Garner: The Rockford Files (1974–1980)

-Stuart Margolin (who played Angel Martin in The Rockford Files) said that despite Garner's health problems in the later years of The Rockford Files, he would often work long shifts, unusual for a starring actor, staying to do off-camera lines with other actors, doing his own stunts despite his knee problems.
-When Garner later made The Rockford Files television movies, he said that 22 people (with the exception of series co-star Beery, who died late in 1994) came out of retirement to participate.
+Garner's co-star Stuart Margolin said that despite Garner's health problems in the later years of The Rockford Files, he often worked long shifts, unusual for a starring actor, staying to do off-camera lines with other actors, and doing his own stunts despite his knee problems.
+When Garner later made The Rockford Files television movies, he said that 22 people, with the exception of co-star Noah Beery Jr., who died late in 1994, came out of retirement to participate.

-In July 1983, Garner filed suit against Universal Studios for US$16.5 million in connection with his ongoing dispute from The Rockford Files.
-The suit charged Universal with "breach of contract; failure to deal in good faith and fairly; and fraud and deceit".
-Garner alleged that Universal was "creatively accounting", two words that are now part of the Hollywood lexicon.
+In July 1983, Garner filed suit against Universal Studios for US$16.5 million in connection with The Rockford Files, charging Universal with "breach of contract; failure to deal in good faith and fairly; and fraud and deceit".
+Garner alleged "creative accounting", two words that are now part of the Hollywood lexicon.
 The suit was eventually settled out of court in 1989.
 As part of the agreement, Garner could not disclose the amount of the settlement.

 "The industry is like it always has been.
 It's a bunch of greedy people," he stated in 1990.
 Garner sued Universal again in 1998 for $2.2 million over syndication royalties.
 In this suit, he charged the studio with "deceiving him and suppressing information about syndication".
 He was supposed to receive $25,000 per episode that ran in syndication, but Universal charged him "distribution fees".
-He also felt that the studio did not release the show to the highest bidder for the episode reruns.
+He also felt that the studio did not release the show to the highest bidder for reruns.

 The New Maverick (1978)

-Garner and Jack Kelly reappeared as Bret and Bart Maverick in a 1978 made-for-television film titled The New Maverick written by Juanita Bartlett, directed by Hy Averback, and also starring Susan Sullivan as Poker Alice.
-As had often been the case in episodes of the original series, Bret's brother Bart shows up only briefly toward the end.

-The New Maverick served as the pilot for a failed television series, Young Maverick, featuring the adventures of Bret and Bart's younger cousin Ben Maverick, portrayed in both The New Maverick and Young Maverick by Charles Frank.
-The series itself, which presented Garner for only a few moments at the beginning of the first show, was canceled so rapidly that some of the episodes filmed were never broadcast in the United States.
-Despite the title, Frank was three years older than Garner had been at the launch of the original series.
+Garner and Jack Kelly reappeared as Bret and Bart Maverick in a 1978 made-for-television film titled The New Maverick written by Juanita Bartlett, directed by Hy Averback, and co-starring Susan Sullivan as Poker Alice.
+As was often the case in the original series, Bart shows up only briefly toward the end.
+The New Maverick was a pilot for a failed series, Young Maverick, featuring their younger cousin Ben Maverick, portrayed by Charles Frank.
+Young Maverick, which presented Garner for only a few moments at the beginning of the first show, was canceled so rapidly that some of the episodes were never broadcast in the United States.
+Despite the title, Frank was three years older than Garner at the launch of the original series.